How inequitable hiring trends hurt BIPOC youth the most

 Youth hiring action plan

-Changing your company’s MO to offer overlooked youth a real chance isn’t easy; it requires intentionality, enlightenment, and practice.
+Changing your company’s M.O. to offer overlooked youth a real chance isn’t easy; it requires intentionality, enlightenment, and practice.
 But there are a few steps you can take to make it a reality, right now:

 - Recognize that while these young adults may have only held entry-level jobs, or none at all, they often have grit, resilience, and dedication when taking on an opportunity that is challenging and worthwhile.
 It’s possible to spot these traits by asking about times they rose above a challenge—for instance, when they might have cared or provided for family members or persevered in school.
 Asking these reflective questions can also help opportunity youth realize their self-worth.

 - Rethink your hiring practices, from interview questions to addressing concerns about drug testing.
-For many entry-level positions, customer engagement skills are crucial, so when interviewing candidates, notice their general warmth, ability to listen and engage 1:1, and solve problems on their own.
+For many entry-level positions, customer engagement skills are crucial, so when interviewing candidates, notice their general warmth, ability to listen and engage one-on-one, and solve problems on their own.
 Look beyond paper resumés for informal experience that tends to get overlooked.
-Young hires might not have traditional managerial experience but could be well versed in managing other ways, like caring for elderly family members.
+Young hires might not have traditional managerial experience but could be well-versed in managing other ways, like caring for elderly family members.
 Several companies participating in our National Youth Hiring Day don’t require resumés, including CVS Health, FedEx, and Five Guys—proving that it’s totally possible to uncover an applicant’s qualifications without that sheet of paper.

 - Shift your corporate culture to better leverage their situations and their skills.
 Consider, for instance, policies like flexible scheduling, transportation assistance, and educational assistance programs.
 Giving overlooked youth the tools and the training they need to succeed can help develop your next generation of leaders.